Insights into the catalytic activity of Ru/NaY catalysts for efficient H2 production through aqueous phase reforming†

-Ruthenium nanoparticles supported on NaY zeolite catalysts synthesized by simple ion exchange method.
-The structural and morphological features of catalysts systematically investigated by numerous techniques such as N2-sorption, XRD, CO2-TPD, H2-TPR, TEM, SEM, ICP-OES, TGA, CHN analysis, XPS, In-situ CO-FTIR, and NMR spectroscopy.
-These novel Ru-NaY catalysts were highly active and selective for H2 production through aqueous phase reforming (APR) of glycerol and ethylene glycol.
-Among various catalysts evaluated for H2 production, 3wt%Ru-NaY catalyst demonstrated highest catalytic performance with excellent H2 selectivity, and this catalyst exhibit better activity as compared to many states of the art catalysts reported so far.
-The superior activity of 3wt%Ru-NaY was attributed to the appropriate Ru metal loading, good metal dispersion, small size of Ru nanoparticles, better metal-support interaction,and higher availability of active catalytic site (Ru °) and facilitated water gas shift reaction (WGS).
-This catalytic result clearly shows that NaY zeolite supported Ru nanoparticles catalysts have excellent potential for H2 production from biomass-derived compounds.
+Ruthenium nanoparticles supported on NaY zeolite catalysts were synthesized by a simple ion exchange method.
+The structural and morphological features of the catalysts were systematically investigated using numerous techniques such as N2-sorption, XRD, CO2-TPD, H2-TPR, TEM, SEM, ICP-OES, TGA, CHN analysis, XPS, in situ CO-FTIR and NMR spectroscopy.
+These novel Ru–NaY catalysts were highly active and selective for H2 production through aqueous phase reforming (APR) of glycerol and ethylene glycol.
+Among the various catalysts evaluated for H2 production, the 3 wt% Ru–NaY catalyst demonstrated the highest catalytic performance with excellent H2 selectivity and this catalyst exhibits better activity as compared to many state of the art catalysts reported so far.
+The superior catalytic activity of 3 wt% Ru–NaY was attributed to the appropriate Ru metal loading, good metal dispersion, small size of Ru nanoparticles, better metal-support interaction, and higher availability of catalytically active sites (Ru0) and facilitated water gas shift (WGS) reaction.
+This catalytic activity result clearly shows that NaY zeolite supported Ru nanoparticles catalysts have excellent potential for H2 production from biomass-derived compounds.